semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 1. Create or edit your `config.yml` configuration file in the repository you want to scan.
 2. Copy the relevant code snippet provided in [Sample CircleCI configuration snippet](#sample-circleci-configuration-snippet).
-3. Commit the configuration file into the `/.circleci` folder within the target repository.
+3. Commit the updated `config.yml` configuration file into the `/.circleci` folder in the target repository.
 4. The Semgrep job starts automatically upon detecting the `config.yml` update.
-5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.
+5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided in the code snippet.

 <!--

 Note: CircleCI snippet does NOT set the SEMGREP_APP_TOKEN in the config file.
 From CSE:
-It gets set from within the UI in the repository settings and automatically gets put into the pipeline at runtime.
+It gets set from in the UI in the repository settings and automatically gets put into the pipeline at runtime.

 -->